segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis-firehose/index.md

       ]
     }
     ```
 6. Replace the value of `sts:ExternalId` ( "YOUR_SEGMENT_SOURCE_ID") with the Secret ID value from the previous step.
-In the exceptional case of requiring the use multiple secretIds replace the `sts:ExternalId` setting above with:
+In the case of requiring the use of multiple secretIds, replace the `sts:ExternalId` setting above with:

    ```
     "sts:ExternalId": ["A_SECRET_ID", "ANOTHER_SECRET_ID"]
    ```